shoogalmmr/shoogalmmr/README.md

 <br clear="both">

-<h6 align="left">I'm Shoog , an IS student from KSA, passionate about data analysis, data science, Always passionate about creating innovative solutions and uncovering insights that improve outcomes.</h6>
+<h5 align="left">I'm Shoog , an IS student from KSA, passionate about data analysis, data science, Always passionate about creating innovative solutions and uncovering insights that improve outcomes.</h5>

 ###

-<h5 align="left">About Me : <br>I am passionate about data analysis and data science.
-My journey in tech has led me to work on diverse projects in these fields as well as other technical areas, aiming to create intelligent solutions that turn data into meaningful insights.</h5>
+<h3 align="left">About Me :</h3>

 ###

+<p align="left">I am passionate about data analysis and data science.
+My journey in tech has led me to work on diverse projects in these fields as well as other technical areas, aiming to create intelligent solutions that turn data into meaningful insights.</p>

+###

-<h4 align="left">Languages and Tools :</h4>
+<h3 align="left">Languages and Tools :</h3>

 ###